OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     ...
     NameError: name 'the chassis' contains illegal characters

+In the OpenMDAO source and examples, we've tried to follow the `PEP 8
+<http://www.python.org/dev/peps/pep-0008/>`_ standard, which specifies a naming
-Additionally, we've tried to follow the `PEP 8 <http://www.python.org/dev/peps/pep-0008/>`_ standard at all levels, including component instance names and public variable names.
-For all variable names, PEP 8 proscribes the use of lower case names with words separated by underscores.
-Naturally, PEP 8 compliance is not a requirement that will be forced on the user, but merely a good style guideline.
+convention for component instance names and public variable names.
+For all variable names, PEP 8 prescribes the use of lower case names with words separated by underscores.
+Naturally, PEP 8 compliance is not a requirement that will be forced on users, but is a good style guideline.

 .. index:: Component

 Creating New Components
 -----------------------

-The component is a basic building block of the OpenMDAO model, so you need to be familiar with how to create and execute them.
+Components are the basic building block of the OpenMDAO model, so you need to be familiar with how to create and execute them.
 The concept of the component and the place it holds in the OpenMDAO architecture is given in :ref:`Overview-of-the-OpenMDAO-Framework`.